scoulomb/home-assistant/appendices/file-sharing/data_summary.md

     - NOW Only used for sync from here (NAS) to pcloud via HBS ==> OK

-# So in term of data - 6oct23
+# So in term of data

+6oct23

-- Current sync : scoulomb-data
+- Current sync : scoulomb-data (see details in [sync NAS to HDD/Cloud](./sync-nas-to-hdd-cloud.md))
   - NAS to Pcloud via rClone
   - NAS to LaCie Orange via HBS

 - Iphone photo to iCloud
-- Iphone to scoulomd-data via Sync
+- Iphone to scoulomd-data via [QFilePro](./qnap-file-sharing.md)

 - We also have
   - git repo
-  - manninf book
+  - manning book
   - onedrive 1a

+Optional
  - Get whatapp image
  - Ensure dropbox not empty

+Old data summary to ignore OK - do not recheck all here OK